rcrowther/django-img/README.md

     ./manage.py reform_delete

+No better way to make a truly broken file...
 Goto '/media/originals' and delete a file (maybe the file you are currently viewing as a reform).

 Now refresh the view.
 The app will try to find the reform.
 When it fails, it will attempt to make a new reform.
 But the original file is missing, so it will fail to do that too.
 It will then display a generic 'broken' image.